hashicorp/vault/website/source/guides/operations/mount-filter.html.md

            https://us-central.compute.com:8201/v1/sys/replication/performance/secondary/enable
     ```

-    Where the token in `payload.json` is the token obtained from the primary
+    Where the `token` in `payload.json` is the token obtained from the primary
     cluster.

+    !> **NOTE:** This will immediately clear all data in the secondary cluster.

 #### Web UI